raoskaran/3D_Maps/README.md

 	For standard instructions refer to https://github.com/IntelRealSense/librealsense/tree/master/wrappers/python

 	There is a shell script provided in the scripts directory for installation on Mac OS.
+Edit the script to add your own paths.
 After running the script, to check installation:

 	>>>import sys
 	>>>sys.path.append('/usr/local/lib') # Forgetting to do this will result in an import error for pyrealsense2